wcstombs(3) Library Functions Manual wcstombs(3)

-#include <stdlib.h> size_t wcstombs(char *dest, const wchar_t *src, size_t n);
+#include <stdlib.h> size_t wcstombs(char dest[restrict .n], const wchar_t *restrict src, size_t n);

-The wcstombs() function returns the number of bytes that make up the converted part of multibyte sequence, not including the terminating null byte.
+The wcstombs() function returns the number of bytes that make up the converted part of a multibyte sequence, not including the terminating null byte.
 If a wide character was encountered which could not be converted, (size_t) -1 is returned.